DamianStrz/portfolio/README.md

 # My portfolio
 In this repository I gathered my newest project.

-## Projects show my skills as a fronend developer.
+## Projects that show my skills as a fronend developer.
-What technologies and frameworks I have used:
+Technologies and frameworks I have used:
 * HTML,
 * CSS,
 * JavaScript,